Sharp decay characterization for partially dissipative hyperbolic systems of balance laws: Introduction

 where $U=U(t,x)$ is the unknown vector-valued function of $(t,x)\in \mathbb{R}_+\times\mathbb{R}^d$ ($d\geq1$) taking values in an open convex set $\mathcal{O}_{U}\subset\mathbb{R}^n$ ($n\geq2$), and $F^i$ and $G$ are given vector-valued smooth functions on $\mathcal{O}_{U}$.
 System \eqref{GEQSYM} is supplemented with the initial data

 Note that in the absence of the source term $G(U)$, the system \eqref{GEQSYM} is reduced to the hyperbolic conservation laws in continuum physics, we refer to \cite{dafermos1,kato1,majda1,serre1,Whitham}.
-Under rather general conditions, for example, whenever \eqref{GEQSYM} is Friedrichs' symmetrizable, \eqref{GEQSYM}-\eqref{data} admits a unique classical solution $U\in\mathcal{C}([0,T];H^{s}(\mathbb{R}^d))\cap \mathcal{C}^{1}([0,T];H^{s-1}(\mathbb{R}^d))$ with $s>1+d/2$ on some time interval $[0,T]$.
-At the same time, it is well known that even for arbitrarily small and smooth initial data \eqref{data}, there is no global continuation for these smooth solutions, which can develop singularities, shocks or blow up, in finite time.
-On the other hand, the system \eqref{GEQSYM} with $G(U)$ typically governs non-equilibrium processes in physics for media with hyperbolic response as, for example, in gas dynamics (see \cite{wangyang1}).
+Under rather general conditions, for example, whenever \eqref{GEQSYM} is Friedrichs' symmetrizable, \eqref{GEQSYM}-\eqref{data} admits a unique classical solution $U\in\mathcal{C}([0,T];H^{s}(\mathbb{R}^d))\cap \mathcal{C}^{1}([0,T];H^{s-1}(\mathbb{R}^d))$ with $s>d/2+1$ on some time interval $[0,T]$.
+At the same time, it is well known that even for arbitrarily small and smooth initial data \eqref{data}, there is no global continuation for these smooth solutions, which can develop singularities, shocks, or blow up in finite time.
+On the other hand, the system \eqref{GEQSYM} with $G(U)$ typically governs non-equilibrium processes in physics for media with hyperbolic response, as, for example, in gas dynamics (see \cite{wangyang1}).
 The system also arises in the numerical simulation of conservation laws by relaxation schemes (see \cite{ADN,JinXin1} and references cited therein).
 In those applications, $G(U)$ has, or can be transformed by a linear transformation into, the form

 where $0\in \mathbb{R}^{n_{1}}$ and $g(U)\in \mathbb{R}^{n_{2}}$ with $n_{1}+n_{2}=n\,(n_{1}\neq 0)$.
-As observed, the source term $G(U)$ is not present in all components of \eqref{GEQSYM}.
-In fact, it does not matter with the local well-posedness, however, it may induce a dissipative effect, which completes with the hyperbolicity.
+As observed, the source term $G(U)$ does not appear in all components of \eqref{GEQSYM}.
+In fact, it does not matter for the local well-posedness; however, it may induce a dissipative effect, which completes with the hyperbolicity.
 A perfect example is the isentropic Euler system with damping.
-It was shown that the system admits the global-in-time existence of classical solutions, at least for some restricted classes of initial data (see for example \cite{s1}).
+It was shown that the system admits global-in-time classical solutions, at least for some restricted classes of initial data (see, for example, \cite{s1}).